Baqend/Orestes-Bloomfilter/README.md

 ```
 So what's the catch?
 Bloom filters allow false positives (i.e. URL contained though never added) with some  probability (0.01 in the example).
 If you can mitigate rare false positives (false negatives never happen) then Bloom filters are probably for you.

+## New in 2.0
+* A new expiring Bloom filter which maintains Bloom filter entry expiration completely in Redis
+  (ExpiringBloomFilterPureRedis.java)
+* Counting and expiration-based Bloom filters can now be migrated between the in-memory and Redis-backed implementations
+* fixed a critical error with the hash entry calculation for counting Bloom filters:
+  Hashes were encoded incorrectly by Jedis in the 1.x-based releases.
+  Therefore, the Redis-backed counting Bloom filter implementation is not backward compatible with older releases.
+  To avoid problems during upgrade, make sure to start with a clean Redis when upgrading to 2.0!

 ## New in 1.0
 * Bloom filters are now constructed and configured using a comfortable Builder interface, e.g. `new FilterBuilder(100,0.01).redisBacked().buildCountingBloomFilter()`
 * All Bloom filters are thread-safe and drastically improved in performance